RailsGirlsAuckland/animalparty/story.md

 ![bunny playing piano](http://media.giphy.com/media/H6JLWp6x8Cnio/giphy.gif)

+COME ON YOU GUYS, LET'S GO, THIS IS SO EXCITING AAAAAAH

 ![COME ON YOU GUYS, LET'S GO, THIS IS SO EXCITING AAAAAAH](http://media.giphy.com/media/K1SCAduBtyabe/giphy.gif)

 ![Bertie wants in on the fun](https://pbs.twimg.com/media/BkW-qN8CAAE2kDA.jpg)